m-lab/website/_pages/tests/ndt/ndt.md

 From 2009-2019, M-Lab has run the default [NDT server](https://github.com/ndt-project/ndt/){:target="_blank"} originally [developed by Internet2](https://software.internet2.edu/ndt/){:target="_blank"}.
 This version uses the [web100 linux kernel extension](https://dl.acm.org/citation.cfm?id=956993.957002){:target="_blank"} for gathering data points about the TCP connection.

-By the end of 2019, M-Lab will launch a completely re-written [ndt-server](https://github.com/m-lab/ndt-server){:target="_blank"}, providing the ndt5 and ndt7 protocols.
-M-Lab also will transition hosted experiments to use the netlink socket and [TCP_INFO](https://github.com/m-lab/tcp-info/){:target="_blank"} kernel instrumentation in 2019, replacing our reliance on Web100.
-The web100 version of server will be decommissioned on M-Lab once `ndt-server` has been tested and launched.
+In Nov.
+2019, M-Lab launched a completely re-written [ndt-server](https://github.com/m-lab/ndt-server){:target="_blank"}, that provides the **ndt5** and **ndt7** protocols.
+At that time the web100 version of NDT server was decommissioned, and M-Lab hosted experiments now use the netlink socket and [TCP_INFO](https://github.com/m-lab/tcp-info/){:target="_blank"} kernel instrumentation.
 M-Lab will retain data collected while it was in production is available in the `web100` tables referenced below.

 ## NDT Testing Protocols